Rain Harvesting - Bypass Overflow

 A one inch rain on a 2000 square foot roof generates over 1000 gallons of free water.
 Arid western states such as New Mexico and Arizona support and promote Rain Harvesting and Drip Irrigation which returns moisture to the soil at slow absorbable rates with minimal evaporative loss.

-Always design your storage system with a high volume bypass to divert excess rain water that can not be stored fast enough during a downpour.
-Also consider a tank overflow to release any excess water when the storage system is completely full.
+Always design your storage system with a high volume cap to divert excess rain water that can not be stored fast enough during a downpour.
+Also consider a tank cap to release any excess water when the storage system is completely full.
 Both the bypass and overflow must be directed away from the tank and discharged where it will not cause erosion or lead to structural building damage.
 (See Illustration #1)

 We do not recommend that you drink or bathe in rainwater unless it has been treated to your local Health Department standards.
 Rainwater should rightfully be used in a way that returns the moisture to the earth near the location where it fell, such as through outside landscape irrigation or a septic system leach field.